Volv1t3/SystemDesign/TheoryModule/Writerside/topics/Class-5-―-Wednesday-Jan-29th-―Topic.md

 not be continuing this class record.
 </note>

-## Wednesday 5h Class ― Robustness Diagrams
+## Wednesday 5h Class & Monday 17th ― Robustness Diagrams
 <p>Robustness diagrams are one of the diagram models from UML that we are going to review in
 our upcoming classes.</p>